Identity theft and account takeovers are prevalent nowadays. Here are some measures you can apply to prevent payment fraud on your website.

 4. Monitor online transactions

-To prevent payment fraud, installing a data monitoring system to your database is recommended.
+To prevent payment fraud, installing a data monitoring system in your database is recommended.
 This allows you to see inconsistencies in information such as physical location, IP address, and shipping address.
 If you have been in the business for a while, you have probably known your regular customers.
 Is there anything in their suspicious activities?
 Does the customer purchase more than usual?
 All that customer spending questions can be easily answered with a data monitoring system.